Employee's declaration of incapacity

 Yes.

-I can view the history of my electronic medical certificates at any time in my personal space on MyGuichet.lu.
+I will be able to view the history of my electronic sick notes at any time in my personal eSpace on MyGuichet.lu.

 Each certificate will be archived there with the date of issue, the period covered and the transmission status.